texta-tk/texta-tk.github.io/sphinx/source/workflow.rst

     Figure 10.3. *First suggestion batch*

 To add a suitable word to the lexicon, we simply have to click on it.
-If we want to delete something we chose we can erase the verb from the list.
+If we want to delete something we already chose we can erase the verb from the list.

 Button 'Reset suggestions' erases the words we didn't choose from the memory and it will start to suggest words we might have already seen.
 Otherwise it doesn't.

 When we're ready, we can save the lexicon.
 The number of base lexicons created under the Terminology Overview will increase by 1.

+.. _conceptualiser:
 Conceptualiser: Creating concepts
 ---------------------------------